Best Mice for Digital Nomads and Remote Engineers in 2026

 • Touch-style scrolling is not as satisfying as a real wheel.

-• Better fit for Windows users than cross-platform tinkerers.
+• Better fit for Surface and Windows users than cross-platform tinkerers.

 Best Mac Gesture Mouse: Apple Magic Mouse USB-C

-The Apple Magic Mouse is easy to mock, and some of that mockery is earned.
-The shape is low, the ergonomics are not great for many people, and the charging port placement still feels like a strange hill to keep defending.
+The Apple Magic Mouse is easy to criticize, and some of that criticism is earned.
+The shape is low, the ergonomics are weak for many people, and the charging design remains awkward because you cannot use it while charging.

 That said, it does one thing very well: macOS gestures.
 If you live in Apple's ecosystem and use swipe gestures constantly, the Magic Mouse can feel natural in a way that normal mice do not.